Power-Expected-Posterior Priors for Generalized Linear Models: PEP Priors for Generalized Linear Models

 \subsection{An overview of the PEP prior}

-The PEP prior, initially formulated in \cite{fouskakis_etal_2015} for the case of the normal linear model, creatively fuses ideas from the power-prior \citep{ibrahim_chen_2000} and the EP prior \citep{perez_berger_2002}.
+The PEP prior, initially formulated in \cite{fouskakis_etal_2015} for the case of the normal linear model, creatively fuses ideas from the power prior \citep{ibrahim_chen_2000} and the EP prior \citep{perez_berger_2002}.
 Let us first describe the EP prior approach.
 Consider that we have imaginary data $\by^* = (y^*_1,\dots,y^*_{n^{*} })^T$ coming from the prior-predictive distribution $m^* ( \by^* )$ of a ``suitable" \textit{reference} model $M^*$.
-Then, given $\by^*$, for any model $M_{\vg}$ with sampling distribution $f_\vg(\by^*| \betab,\phi)$ as defined in \eqref{loglike} and a default \textit{baseline-prior} of the form $\pi^{\mathrm{N}}_\vg( \betab,\phi)=\pi^{\mathrm{N}}_\vg( \betab|\phi)\pi^{\N}_{\vg}(\phi)$, we have a corresponding \textit{baseline-posterior} distribution given by
+Then, given $\by^*$, for any model $M_{\vg}$ with sampling distribution $f_\vg(\by^*| \betab,\phi)$ as defined in \eqref{loglike} and a default \textit{baseline prior} of the form $\pi^{\mathrm{N}}_\vg( \betab,\phi)=\pi^{\mathrm{N}}_\vg( \betab|\phi)\pi^{\N}_{\vg}(\phi)$, we have a corresponding \textit{baseline posterior} distribution given by

-The EP prior for the parameters of model $M_{\vg}$ is then defined as the posterior distribution in \eqref{baseline-posterior}, averaged over all possible imaginary samples, i.e.
+where $m_{\vg}^{\N}(\by^*)$ is the normalizing constant of the baseline posterior distribution under model $M_\vg$.
+The EP prior for the parameters of model $M_{\vg}$ is then defined as the posterior distribution in \eqref{baseline posterior}, averaged over all possible imaginary samples, i.e.

 The reference model $M^*$ is commonly considered to be the simplest model, i.e. the (null) intercept model in the regression framework.
 This selection makes the EP approach essentially equivalent to the arithmetic intrinsic Bayes factor of \cite{berger_pericchi_96b}.